A long line of political fans snaked through in Lawrenceville on Thursday.

 Fans like Debbie Houston of Lilburn waited for more than an hour to get Rubio’s autograph.
 Houston said she’s excited about Rubio as a politician because “he’s young, he’s well-spoken, he’s conservative.”

 Mollie Hagger won’t be voting in November’s election because she’s only 16.
 Hagger, a junior at Chattahoochee High School in Duluth, is civically involved although she still has two years before she is able to vote.
 “I think it’s good for the younger crowd to be involved in politics,” said the teen.
-“Especially for when they register to vote so they already know ahead of time what’s going to be going on and what they’re going to have to be looking out for.”
+“Especially for when they so they already know ahead of time what’s going to be going on and what they’re going to have to be looking out for.”

 At about 12:45pm, Rubio’s bus emblazoned with his image and book cover pulled up to a side door at the bookstore.
 The line of people erupted in cheers as the Senator walked by and greeted the crowd.
 Many captured the moment in photos and videos on their smartphones.
 From there, Rubio sat down at a small table and began shaking hands and signing books, smiling the whole time.